cancandan/simple-voice-command/README.md

    echo "open command example"
    ```
    Then make it executable via `chmod +x open.sh`
+   Here we are just executing the executable file via the python [subprocess](https://docs.python.org/3/library/subprocess.html) module, so just change this part of the code if you need to.
-9. Run `python svc.py recognize` to start the app that will listen for your voice, recognize what you say and execute the associated command.
+10. Run `python svc.py recognize` to start the app that will listen for your voice, recognize what you say and execute the associated command.

 ## How it works?
 When you start the app to recognize your voice, it opens the input audio stream from the input device specified in the configuration file and starts monitoring the RMS of the chunks of signal.
 When this exceeds a threshold it is considered as voice activity.
 The capturing of your utterance can be tuned by the configuration paramaters detailed in the next section.
 Once your utterance is captured, it computes its [MFCC](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) and find its distance to the MFCCs of all the recorded commands by [Dynamic Time Warping (DTW)](https://en.wikipedia.org/wiki/Dynamic_time_warping).
 The results are sorted by distance.
 If the top three distances agree on the label more than once, it is considered as recognized, otherwise it reports that it is unsure.